brevzin/cpp_proposals/3294_code_injection/code-injection.md

 Due to the lack of consensus for a code synthesis mechanism, some C++ reflection proposals shifted focus to the query side of reflection and left room for scant code synthesis capabilities.

-After extensive study and experimentation (as seen above), we concluded that some crucially important forms of token synthesis are necessary for practical code generation, and that insisting upon early syntactic and semantic validation of generated code is a net liability.
-The very nature of code synthesis involves assembling meaningful constructs out of pieces that have little or no meaning in separation.
+After extensive study and experimentation (as seen above), we concluded that a form of token-based synthesis is crucially important for practical code generation, and that insisting upon early syntactic and semantic validation of generated code is a net liability.
+The very nature of code synthesis involves assembling meaningful constructs out of pieces that have little or no meaning in isolation.
 Using concatenation and deferring syntax/semantics analysis to offer said concatenation is by far the simplest, most direct approach to code synthesis.

 Generally, we think that imposing early checking on generated code is likely to complicate and restrict the ways in which users can use the facility — particularly when it comes to composing larger constructs from smaller ones — and also be difficult for implementers, thus hurting everyone involved.

-We therefore acknowledge the notion of token sequence as a core building block for generating code.
-Using token sequences allows flexibility to code that generates other code, while deferring name lookup and semantic analysis to well-defined points in the compilation process.
-Thus we reach the notion of a token sequence expression dedicated to representing unprocessed sequences of tokens.
+We therefore choose the notion of *token sequence* as the core building block for generating code.
+Unparsed token sequences allow for flexible composition, while deferring semantic analysis (lookup, etc.) to the point of injection avoids complexities in trying to re-create the context of the point of injection at the point of composition.

 ## Token Sequence Expression